Tulsa Police searching for 2 suspects following chase

 The suspects' car then crashed into the median on 21st and Memorial where they got out and ran off.

-Police believe the suspects ran into a nearby apartment complex to hide, but have not yet located them.
+Police believe the suspects ran into a nearby apartment complex to hide, but have not yet found them.

 This is a developing story.